 This covers medical expenses, loss of earnings and other related expenses.

 What should you not say to your insurance company after an accident?

-Don’t admit to fault nor make any statements, don’t deny suffering injuries, don’t accept the first settlement and focus on the facts.
+Don’t admit to fault nor make any statements.
+Plus, don’t deny suffering injuries, don’t accept the first settlement and focus on the facts.